AnaCastillo23/comp_429/README.txt

 4. On the Command Prompt, type "javac chat.java" to compile the program.

-5. On the Command Prompt, type "java chat 29001" to run the program.
+5. On the Command Prompt, type "java chat 29001" and hit ENTER to run the program.

     -The listening port that our project uses is 29001, so this represents a command line argument that our project will use to run.